richwynmorris/LS180/sql_revision_notes.md

     **Data** refers to the values that held within a table or database.
 These values are stored in rows within a table and organized by columns.

-- What are the various data types that columns use to distinguish the appropriate values for the columns?
+- What are the various data types?
     - **int** - This is a integer data type and only works with whole numbers.
     - **numeric/decimal** - This is a floating point number which can specify where the decimal point is placed.
 It takes two arguments, the first is the total length of the number and the second in the number of digits that come after the decimal point.
     - **text** - This is a string datatype which holds a string with a maximum length of 65,535 bytes.